 • Liver tests may be done to find out if the virus has affected your liver.

-• If the mono test is negative, your doctor may test you to check if you are infected with human immunodeficiency virus (HIV), cytomegalovirus (CMV), or other organisms.
+• If the mono test is negative, your doctor may test you to check if you have other infections, such as human immunodeficiency virus (HIV) or cytomegalovirus (CMV).
 HIV and CMV can cause an illness that's like mono.

 How is mono treated?